tjFogarty/tj-ie/src/site/posts/building-my-site-part-iii-fine-tuning.md

 ## Fonts

-I previously read an article called {% external-link "https://www.zachleat.com/web/23-minutes/", "23 Minutes of Work for Better Font Loading" %} and it's a brilliant piece of work outlining the ways in which font loading can be improved.
+I previously read an article called [23 Minutes of Work for Better Font Loading](https://www.zachleat.com/web/23-minutes/) and it's a brilliant piece of work outlining the ways in which font loading can be improved.
 I didn't follow <em>every</em> step, but the two I implemented really made a difference:

 First, preloading the web fonts by putting these tags into the `<head>` of my site: